cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_BLTU_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The BLTU behavior shall be applied when the opcode is BRANCH and func3 is 0x6.

-.. requirement:: F_BLTU_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  When the first parameter is lower than the second parameter using an unsigned comparison, the pc register shall be updated with the signed sum of the address of the BLTU instruction with the third parameter.
+  When the opcode is BRANCH and the func3 field is 0x6, the pc register shall be loaded with the signed sum of the address of the instruction and the immediate value, if the register pointed by the rs1 field is lower than the register pointed by the rs2 field using an unsigned comparison.

 BGEU
 ````